embEDUx/documentation/src/background/design.md

 inside a virtual machine, but that is beyond the design for the buildsystem itself.

+### Split Functionality Into Containers
+Containers are relatively cheap entities for the system.
+This allows the buildsystem to be split into several containers for the different parts of the buildsystem.

+### Container Management Software
-The choice of the container technology still needs to be evaluated, but in favor of popularity Docker should be the main candidate.
+The choice of the container management software still needs to be evaluated, but in favor of popularity Docker should be the main candidate.

+## Setup
+The buildserver will undoubtedly be a complex structure of software components.
+To make the setup as easy as possible it should be automated as far as possible.

+### Setup Parameters
+Setup parameters are essential to the configuration of the buildserver.

+* Buildserver Target Machine

+    The target machine shall by default run all containers that belong to the buildsystem

+* Target Platform and Architectures

+    The platform names and their corresponding architecture.
+    The architectures will be supported as build targets.

+## Maintenance

-## Extensibility
+### Extensibility
 Adding support for additional hardware platforms must be simple.

 ## Other